schwetim/business-holiday/README.md

 - Checks for duplicates using `externalId`
 - Skips existing events
 - Maps image paths automatically
+- Includes region data (continent) for each event

+**Region Field Details:**
+- Required field in CSV (column name: "region")
+- Valid values: "Europe", "Asia", "North America", "South America", "Africa", "Oceania"
+- Used for filtering events by continent
+- Stored in database as plain text

 You can also manually trigger the import:
 ```bash